 - Candidates with professional and technical qualifications recognized by the Government or its equivalent are also eligible to apply.

-The Authority has put restrictions on the maximum number of attempts by a candidate which is 6 for general candidates (some categories have relaxations as per govt. regulations).
+The Authority has put restrictions on the maximum number of attempts by a candidate which is generally 6 (some categories have relaxations).

 - Stage I: A Preliminary examination consisting of two objective-type papers (General Studies Paper I and General Studies Paper II also popularly known as Civil Service Aptitude Test or CSAT)